 Skip to content

-Retrieving and Querying Splink Results¶
+Retrieving and Querying Splink Results

-Splink returns tables of results using a class called a SplinkDataFrame.
 For example, when you run df_predict = linker.predict(), the result df_predict is a SplinkDataFrame.

 A SplinkDataFrame is an abstraction of a table in the underlying backend database, and provides several convenience methods for interacting with the underlying table.
 For detailed information check the full API.

-Converting to other types¶
+Converting to other types

-It's possible to convert a SplinkDataFrame into a Pandas dataframe using splink_df.as_pandas_dataframe().
-However, this is not recommended because Splink results can be very large, so converting them into pandas can be slow and result in out of memory errors.
+For large linkages, it is not recommended to convert the whole SplinkDataFrame to pandas because Splink results can be very large, so converting them into pandas can be slow and result in out of memory errors.
 Usually it will be better to use SQL to query the tables directly.

-Querying tables¶
+Querying tables

 You can find out the name of the table in the underlying database using splink_df.physical_name.
 This enables you to run SQL queries directly against the results.
-You can execute queries using linker.query_sql - this is the recommended approach as it's typically faster and more memory efficient than using pandas dataframes.
+You can execute queries using linker.misc.query_sql - this is the recommended approach as it's typically faster and more memory efficient than using pandas dataframes.

 The following is an example of this approach, in which we use SQL to find the best match to each input record in a link_type="link_only" job (i.e remove duplicate matches):